The Path of Personal Growth: Who Are You, Really?

-For example, my just knowing that my memory doesn’t work well is not particularly helpful to me.
-My strategies and workarounds are.
-You deserve the same type of action-oriented roadmap that will lead you forward, and enable you to take positive action to get better results.
+For example, me just knowing that my memory doesn’t work well is not particularly helpful to me but my strategies and workarounds are.
+You deserve the same type of action-oriented roadmap that will lead you forward and enable you to take positive action to get better results.

 Group Therapy: You’d be amazed at the speed and depth of information you can get about yourself from a good group therapy experience.
 There are different kinds of groups, and not all of them lead to the type of self-awareness we’re talking about here.